-A point to be thought upon is that we all hone our instincts differently depending on our past experience and understanding.
+A point to be thought upon is that we all have our instincts differently depending on our past experience and understanding.
 A reflex is a reaction triggered by this instinct.
 At times we have no prior knowledge whether the pan is hot or not, nowhere instinct has little to do with reflex.